atlas-nano/ATLAS-toolkit/README.md

 note that strings, like those used to identify an fftype or resid, should be enclosed in single quotes within the selection string, which should go in double quotes.

+You can also use regular expressions for this (details coming soon)